 - Certain security documents are entered into between Bricks and the borrower (apart from probate loans) to secure the total amount repayable under the loan contracts against a property or other assets owned by the borrower; and

 - We request certain due diligence material, check valuations, and a certificate of title, or we take secure possession.
 These steps help to reduce the risk of Bricks losing its capital but does not completely eliminate the risk.

 Q. What equity reserves does Bricks hold?

 A. As well as ensuring Bricks has a cushion against falling asset values, we ensure we have sufficient capital reserves to absorb unexpected losses.
-At 30 April 2019 our capital reserves were over £1M, three times the level required of us by the Financial Conduct Authority.
+At 30 April 2020, our capital reserves were over £1M, exceeding the level required of us by the Financial Conduct Authority.